 Typically, no. But today you’re in luck!

-- A complete protein, containing all 9 essential amino acids, and 8 grams of protein per 1 cup serving
+- A complete protein— quinoa contains all 9 essential amino acids, and 8 grams of protein per 1 cup serving

-- full of fiber— quinoa contains 2.8 grams of fiber in 1 cup
+- full of fiber— 2.8 grams of fiber in 1 cup of quinoa

-- loaded with antioxidants— quinoa contains multiple antioxidants, causing some to give it the label of a ‘superfood’
+- loaded with antioxidants— it also contains multiple antioxidants, causing some to give quinoa the label of a ‘superfood’

 Tips for Successful Gluten-Free Crepes